Phoenix

-Nursing Home Abuse Lawyers
+Phoenix Nursing Home Abuse Lawyers

-Nursing homes are meant to be a valuable resource for our elderly population – a place where they can thrive without having to worry about the stress associated with living alone.
-Unfortunately, a segment of this population faces neglect and abuse in a nursing home setting.
-According to the National Council on Aging, one in ten elderly Americans are abused in nursing homes each year.
-However, these numbers don’t tell the whole story, as abuse is typically under-reported.
+Nursing homes are meant to be a valuable resource for our elderly population – a place where they can thrive without having to worry about the stress of living alone.
+Unfortunately, a segment of this population regularly encounters neglect and abuse.

-If you witnessed, experienced, or suspect elder abuse or neglect of any kind at a nursing home or assisted living facility, do not wait to contact a Phoenix nursing home abuse lawyer at Cullan & Cullan.
-We can work quickly to explain your rights and options, and what you can do right now to stop the abuse and hold at-fault parties accountable.
-We are passionate about preserving the rights and dignity of our elderly loved ones.
+If you have witnessed, experienced, or suspected elder abuse or neglect of any kind at a nursing home or assisted living facility, do not wait to contact a Phoenix nursing home abuse lawyer at Cullan & Cullan.
+We can explain your rights and options, and what you can do right now to stop the abuse and hold at-fault parties accountable.

-For a free review of your case, call our nursing home abuse attorneys in Phoenix (602) 900-9483.
+For a free review of your case, call our nursing home abuse attorneys in Phoenix at (602) 900-9483.

 Nursing Home Abuse Defined